YongoDavid/DEME-2024-OCTOBER/README.md

 Oct 10
-Been a crazy week soo far , but i have finally submitted my drop-box application. time to move on and start uploading projects to myy portfoilio and cv.
+Been a crazy week soo far , but i have finally submitted my drop-box application. time to move on and start uploading projects to my portfoilio and cv.
-And then built the Forex application for Noel and work on learning something new.
+And then build the Forex application for Noel and work on learning something new.

 Oct 11
-My dropbox got application got rejected and i was able to make the corrections for it and submitted it again. i added new features as well and improved the applications functionality.
+My dropbox application got rejected and i was able to make the corrections for it and submitted it again. i added new features as well and improved the applications functionality.

 Oct 13